 At the end, we’ll tell you our pick for the all-around best type of insulation for a home in our state… though, as you’ll see, there’s really no wrong answer.

 What Is Fiberglass Insulation?

-Fiberglass is the most common kind of home insulation in the country, available in long-roll blankets, batts, loose fill, and blown installation.
+The most common type of home insulation is Fiberglass.
+It is available in long-roll blankets, batts, loose fill, and blown installation.
 It is made with fine strands of glass that are woven into the insulation material.